 Letters of recommendation provide crucial evidence of research aptitude in successful applications.
 The most impactful support letters come from your faculty research supervisor(s) who know you well and have substantial experience advising PhD students.
 Support letters from other research supervisors, academic advisors, or course instructors may also be included.
 You can find general guidance (not specific to applications to study in the BE PhD program) on requesting letters of recommendation and on support letter content from the Biological Engineering Communication Lab.

 To apply, go to the online application and create a user id and password.
 You do not need to complete the entire application in one sitting.
 You may begin the application, save it, and return to it at a later time using your user ID and password.

 Applicants are encouraged to submit their applications ahead of the deadline and are responsible for ensuring that all admissions credentials are submitted on time.
 Your application will not be reviewed until all materials have been received.
 There is no separate application for financial support; all admitted applicants are offered a full support package.

-The BE Department does not require the standardized Graduate Record Examination (GRE) test as part of our application process, but will consider scores if provided by the applicant.
+MIT BE does not require standardized Graduate Record Examination (GRE) test scores as part of our application process, but will consider scores if provided by the applicant.

 How is the COVID pandemic impacting admissions?

 MIT's admissions committees and offices for graduate and professional schools will take the significant disruptions of COVID-19 into account when reviewing applicants’ transcripts and other admissions materials as part of their regular practice of performing individualized, holistic reviews of each applicant.
 BE expects to hold interviews on-site in March after a timely review of public health concerns and applicable governmental and institutional policies and requirements for travel and events.

 1. Fill out the online application by 23:59, EST, December 15.